ensomnia16/CS305-23S-Assignment2/README.md

 Note that you only need to implement `IPv4/TCP` in this part.
 Make sure to output connection in time order.
 If you use the code skeleton, it should be easy to do.

-- (45pts)
+#### TCP Stream Analyzer (45pts)

 1. Tell which packet in the `pcap` file belongs to which TCP stream, save them into a `txt` file, each packet occupied each line.
 You should tell the number sequence of the packet.
 You should also tell which packet belongs to the client (sent by the client), and which belongs to the server.
 2. And you should calculate relative `ACK` and `SEQ` nums, correctly.
 You must have learnt the definitions of relative `ACK` and `SEQ`, so detailed information about them are omitted for brevity.
 3. You should also label flags in `TCP` packets.

 and the line is in the format of, if the sender is the server and receiver is client: